How to easily start a DIY herb garden

 One final tip.
 If your pots don’t have much in the way of drainage holes, then you will want to water less, more often.

-There are many different types of herbs.
+There plenty of herb varieties you can try in your DIY herb garden.
 And while there is no best herbs to grow, a few well known ones include:

 Most useful to who ever cooks in your house.
 Culinary herbs often used for Garnishes and flavourings.
 Common culinary herbs include: Parsley, Sage, Chives, Thyme, Savory, Marjoram, Mint and Basil.